A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Calculation of onion mass

 According to tab.
-1 of the Collection of recipes, the net weight of onions is 180 g (3 onions), the percentage of waste is 16%, and the gross weight is X g.
+1 Collection of recipes, the net weight of onions is 180 g (3 onions), the waste percentage is 16%, and the gross weight is X g.
 We make up the proportion:

 Calculation of the mass of pickled cucumber

 According to tab.
-1 Collection of recipes, the net weight of a cucumber is 100 g (1 cucumber), the percentage of waste is 10%, and the gross weight is X g.
+1 Collection of recipes The net weight of a cucumber is 100 g (1 cucumber), the waste percentage is 10%, and the gross weight is X g.
 We make up the proportion:

-According to table 19 of the Collection of Recipes, the net weight of cheese is 33 g, the percentage of waste is 8%, and the gross weight is X g.
+According to Table 19 of the Collection of Recipes, the net weight of the cheese is 33 g, the waste percentage is 8%, and the gross weight is X g.
 We make up the proportion:

 Calculation of the mass of products given in volume measures: